 Use of CHA community space by affiliated and non-affiliated groups, organizations and individuals requires adequate security for damage to the property during the period of use.
 Personal injury and property damage insurance coverage and any other forms of security or insurance may be required as designated by CHA.
 CHA may waive the requirements of security and/or insurance coverage at its discretion.

-All affiliated and non-affiliated groups, organizations and individuals agree, by making application for registration of an activity and by subsequent use after approval by CHA, to indemnify CHA and hold it harmless from any and all liabilities arising out of such group’s, organization’s or individual’s use of the property including but not limited to, personal injury, property damage, court costs and attorney’s fees.
+All affiliated and non-affiliated groups, organizations and individuals agree, by making application for registration of an activity and by subsequent use after approval by CHA, to indemnify CHA and hold it harmless from any and all liabilities arising out of such group’s, organization’s, or individual’s use of the property including but not limited to, personal injury, property damage, court costs and attorney’s fees.

 An application for community space for a proposed activity may be denied when: